Tempeh: Preservation

 Freshly made, raw tempeh remains edible for a few days at room temperature.
 It is neither acidic nor does it contain significant amounts of alcohol.
-It, however, does possess stronger resistance to lipid peroxidation than unfermented soybeans due to its antioxidant contents.
+It, however, shows greater resistance to spoilage processes such as lipid peroxidation than unfermented soybeans due to its antioxidant contents.

-Cooked as tempe kering, the deep-fried and seasoned bits of tempeh can last for a month or more and still be good to consume, if cooked correctly and stored properly in an air-tight jar.
+Cooking methods such as tempe kering, the deep-fried and seasoned bits of tempeh allows Tempeh to last for a month or more and still be good to consume, if cooked correctly and stored properly in an air-tight jar.
 The deep-frying process removes the moisture, preventing further fermentation and deterioration, thus prolonging its shelf life.

 Antimicrobial agents

 Rhizopus cultures responsible for the fermentation of tempeh from soybean produce natural, heat-stable antimicrobial agents against spoilage and disease-causing microorganisms, extending the shelf life of the fermented product through microbial antagonism.
 The mold is capable of inhibiting the growth of other fungi such as Aspergillus flavus and Aspergillus parasiticus by interfering with the accumulation of aflatoxin (especially aflatoxin B1), the mycotoxin of greatest concern.
 R. oligosporus has also been reported to produce four to five antibacterial substances during fermentation process.
 It produces phenolic compounds against pathogenic bacteria such as Helicobacter pylori and an antibacterial protein has been identified with activities against Bacillus species (especially against Bacillus subtilis and Bacillus cereus), Staphylococcus aureus, and Streptococcus cremoris.